 Step two: Get your assets ready for maintenance

-Once everything is in your catalog, you can figure out where you stand.
+Once everything is in your catalog, figure out where you stand.
 Check each asset’s current state, and figure out how it matches up to the manufacturer’s recommendation.
 On my bike, this is where I discover the lack of air in my tires or the wear on my brake pads.

-That first boiler might be in okay shape, but maybe you discover that the second boiler has a busted pressure gauge.
+That first boiler might be in OK shape, but maybe you discover that the second boiler has a busted pressure gauge.
 Great!
 You’re on your way to fixing a problem before it becomes a catastrophe.